BZoennchen/Pages/_posts/2023-04-23-wekinator.md

 The impact of this code should be noticeable in the audio output.
 When the dancer is positioned at the top left, fewer impulses are produced.
 If situated at the bottom right, impulses emit from both speakers, while being at the bottom left results in only the right speaker activating.
-This effect may not seem extraordinary, as our function $f$ is quite elementary, involving a linear mapping from one interval to another.
+This effect may not seem extraordinary, as our function $$f$$ is quite elementary, involving a linear mapping from one interval to another.

 ### The Machine in the Middle

 We now introduce the [Wekinator](http://www.wekinator.org/) in the middle of the communication.
 That is, the dancer sends their position to the [Wekinator](http://www.wekinator.org/), and [SuperCollider](https://supercollider.github.io/) listens to the messages from the [Wekinator](http://www.wekinator.org/) and changes the values of the synth accordingly.
-The [Wekinator](http://www.wekinator.org/) translates positions into synth parameters, and it realizes the function $f$.
+The [Wekinator](http://www.wekinator.org/) translates positions into synth parameters, and it realizes the function $$f$$.
 The 6 output signals

 $$(v_1, \ldots, v_6) = f(x,y)$$